 As a Teaching Fellow, I have no research commitments.

 These publications are now more than 30 years old and have no relevance to mathematics whatsoever.
-But, as my mum says, “If you’ve got it, flaunt it”.
+But, as my grandmother used to say, “If you’ve got it, flaunt it”.